How to create a positive work environment

 A good balance between work and personal life leads to greater job satisfaction among employees.

-Through fulfilling their different needs and life goals such as family, friends and self-growth, employees feel a greater sense of confidence.
+Through fulfilling their different needs and life goals such as time with family and friends, and for self-growth, employees feel a greater sense of confidence.
 They typically perform better in their role, as these activities promote out of the box thinking.

 Hard work should, after all, be rewarded.
 It is the company and manager’s responsibility to encourage and educate about the benefits of a good work–life balance and discourage their employees from constantly working overtime.